cylc/cylc-admin/docs/proposal-spawn-on-d.md

 parents.

 Options:
-- Use graph traversal could to find the branching task (`A` above).
+- Use graph traversal to find the branching task (`A` above).
 If that task is finished we can remove `plot` because the other path cannot be spawned.
 - SIMPLE but blunt: cycle point housekeeping - if no active tasks exist anymore